thoth-station/adviser/docs/source/steps.rst

 Real world examples
 ===================

 * Some releases of ``tensorflow`` do not work with some ``numpy`` versions - a ``numpy`` in a specific version can be added to a software stack that has ``tensorflow``  incompatible with the given ``numpy`` release (even though the version range specification allows it, ``tensorflow`` maintainers did not tested the given ``numpy`` release with issued ``tensorflow`` release)

     * A step implementing this observation can simply raise ``NotAcceptable`` exception that will prevent from such issues in the resolved software stack as these two will never be resolved together

 * Packages that have security vulnerabilities (CVE) can be penalized during the resolution so that they do not occur in the resolved software stack, unless there is no better candidate based on scoring in other pipeline steps

-  * Prevent adding ``scipy`` to a TensorFlow>2.1<=2.3 unless introduced explictly in the stack.
+* Prevent adding ``scipy`` to a TensorFlow>2.1<=2.3 unless introduced explicitly in the stack.
 It is not needed (it was introduced accidentally).

 Triggering unit for a specific package
 ======================================